alandeev/csharp-crud-api/README.md

 # CRUD Web-API with CSharp [asp net core] 💖

 ## About
-> I created my first crud in the Asp Net Core in the [MVC].
+> I created my first crud in the Asp Net Core with [MVC].

 ## Routers
 ```h